Critical heat current fluctuations in Curie-Weiss model in and out of equilibrium: Results: Fluctuations scaling

 \subsection{Field-driven transition}

 Let us now turn our attention to the behavior of current fluctuations at the magnetic-field-driven transition occurring for $h=0$ and $T_\text{eff}<T_c$.
-The results are calculated using the same methods as in Sec.~\ref{subsec:temp}.
-However, the results of the fluctuation-response relation~\eqref{eq:eqfluctsym} or the path integral approach for the thermodynamic limit $N \rightarrow \infty$ are now evaluated at the absolutely stable state, i.e., the global minimum of $V(m)$, as the probability of the metastable state is exponentially suppressed with system size.

 In Fig.~\ref{fig:hdep} we present the magnetic field dependence of the heat current variance at equilibrium (a) and for $\Delta \beta=0.5 \beta_\text{eff}$ (b).
+Since the current variance is symmetric with respect to $h=0$ (see Sec.~\ref{subsec:critical-isotherm}), for better visibility, we now plot the results as a function of $|h|$.
 At equilibrium, the finite-size results agree well with the fluctuation-response relation.
-However, out of equilibrium, the finite-size results for the current variance develop a strong peak for finite values of $|h|$ near the phase transition point.
+As at the critical isotherm, in the thermodynamic limit, the heat current variance behaves nonanalytically (exhibits a kink) at $h=0$, witnessing the presence of phase transition.
+In contrast, out of equilibrium, the finite-size results for the current variance develop a strong peak for finite values of $|h|$ near the phase transition point.
 The path integral approach does not capture the presence of this peak, though it well describes the heat current fluctuations for a sufficiently large magnetic field.
-The reason is that this peak originates from stochastic switching between two current values associated with different fixed points of the system, namely, the absolutely stable and metastable magnetization states.
+The reason is that now this peak originates from stochastic switching between two current values associated with different fixed points of the system, namely, the absolutely stable and metastable magnetization states.
 This phenomenon often (though not always~\cite{ptaszynski2024finite}) occurs in systems that undergo discontinuous phase transitions~\cite{nguyen2020exponential,remlein2024nonequilibrium,fiore2021current}.

 As discussed in Sec.~\ref{subsec:tsm}, the contribution to noise originating from stochastic switching between fixed points can be approximately described using an effective two-state model.
 This suggests that we can approximate noise in the whole range of $h$ by adding this contribution to path integral results.
 We verify this in Fig.~\ref{fig:hdep-sum}; here we present a smaller range of $h$ than in Fig.~\ref{fig:hdep} to better visualize the noise peak.
 As shown, the applied approximation reproduces well the noise behavior, with the quantitative agreement improving for large $N$.